Mohzick/NightfallProject/DATASET/README.md

 This is a dataset of night and day pictures of the same location captured for Project Nightfall.

 The night and day pairs are in different folders.
-A python script is also included in order to load the dataset into a Pytorch NN.
+A python script is also included in order to combine a pair of images.
+Should you want to use them separately, please use the RAW folder.

 ## 1. Content